-Men might not be having as many massages as women, but they aren’t far behind.
+Men might not behave as many massages as women, but they aren’t far behind.
 The American Massage Therapy Association (AMTA) notes that in July 2015, 19 percent of women and 16 percent of men reported having a massage in the previous 12 months.
 Relief from stress is one of the leading factors driving men – and women – to seek massage, according to the AMTA.
 Between July 2014 and July 2015, 33 percent of massage consumers had a massage for relaxation/stress reduction.

 Attract more male clients

 Be sure your business looks physically inviting to men.
-Switch from pastels to more gender neutral colors for example.
+Switch from pastels to more gender-neutral colors, for example.
 Men also like rich textures and stone.
-Also consider creating separate waiting room areas with male-oriented reading material available.
+Also, consider creating separate waiting room areas with male-oriented reading material available.
 Having a greater mix of male and female employees and therapists also can help men feel more comfortable.

 Think about creating a separate menu just for men.
 Since men need to feel that the treatment “is working,” your menu should focus on deep tissue and sports massage to provide relaxation and soothe sore muscles.
 If necessary, change the names of your services to make them more them more appealing to men.
-If you are thinking of add a skin treatment to the session, a scrub using Dead Sea salts can accomplish men’s need to ‘feel the results.’
+If you are thinking of adding a skin treatment to the session, a scrub using Dead Sea salts can accomplish men’s need to ‘feel the results.’

 Marketing to men

 Some of your current marketing activities may work for men, but you’ll need to change your messaging.